dw511214992/azure-track2-js-sdk-release-tools/docs/llc.md

 ##### Step 1.
 Run command:
 ```
-llc-codegen --package-name=<your package name>
+rlc-code-gen --package-name=<your package name>
 ```
 *Note*:
-   - *Please replace with your package name, for example: `llc-codegen --package-name=@azure-rest/purview-account`.
+   - *Please replace with your package name, for example: `rlc-code-gen --package-name=@azure-rest/purview-account`.
 If you don't provide it, the tool will ask you to input it interactively.*
-   - *You also can use command `llc-codegen --readme=<the path of swagger/README.md>` to generate codes if `swagger/README.md` exists.
+   - *You also can use command `rlc-code-gen --readme=<the path of swagger/README.md>` to generate codes if `swagger/README.md` exists.
 Then it will skip Step 2 and go to Step 3 directly.*
 ##### Step 2.
 Generate swagger/README.md
 If your package is first release or doesn't contain `swagger/readme.md`, the tool will ask you to input some necessary information.
 If not, please skip this step.